 25. “Loss of ”

-For the purpose of the table set out in Schedule 2, “loss of ” includes —
+For the purpose of the table set out in Schedule 2, loss of includes —

 (a) “permanent loss of the use of ”; and

 (b) “permanent loss of the efficient use of ”, but in such case such percentage of the appropriate amount payable as is equal to the percentage of the diminution of the full efficient use, may be awarded, in lieu of the full amount.